boywondercreative/Bootstrap-genesis-child/README.md

 Bootstrap Genesis Child Theme
 =============

 I love Genesis and and I love Boostrap...
-So this poject is to merge the two.
+So this project is to merge the two.